conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 If for some reason Circle CI is not triggering build from forks, Circle can be manually added for each fork.
 Circle calls this "Adding a Project" and `the official Circle's documentation is available here <https://circleci.com/docs/getting-started/#add-and-follow-more-projects>`_.
-This effectively amount to going to the `Add Projects <https://circleci.com/add-projects>`_ page, finding the fork that you wish to enable, and clicking the "Build Project" button.
+This effectively amounts to going to the `Add Projects <https://circleci.com/add-projects>`_ page, finding the fork that you wish to enable, and clicking the "Build Project" button.
 This is not normally needed.